MrYsLab/python_banyan/docs/gpio_intro.md

 As you can plainly see, each library has its own unique way of expressing GPIO operations.

-Because of the syntax differences, it makes porting a hardware project from one hardware platform to another, a laborious and tedious process, not to mention being error-prone and time-consuming.
+Because of the syntax differences, it makes porting a hardware project from one hardware platform to another a laborious and tedious process, not to mention being error-prone and time-consuming.
 It also severely hampers the possibility of code reuse for future projects.